Surgeon24/SpaceInvaders/docs/README.md

 **Problem in Context**

 As we added upgrades of the GC, it became necessary to use the same object in every level and not create new one every time.
-Since we needed one and only one object of the Hero class, we decided to use Singleton pattern.
+Since we need one and only one object of the Hero class, we decided to use Singleton pattern.

 **The Pattern**